T series (Toronto subway): Future

-The T1s have a life expectancy that allows them to remain in service until at least 2026; however, at the end of 2019, the TTC proposed an overhaul to extend the T1 fleet's life by 10 years.
+The T-1s have a life expectancy that allows them to remain in service until 2026.
+However, at the end of 2019, the TTC proposed an overhaul to extend the T-1 fleet's life by 10 years.

 The TTC started implementing mid-life upgrades for the fleet including LED-type interior lighting, along with side LED destination signs and external pre-boarding route and destination announcements.
-As of 2019, the TTC is in the process of installing CCTV cameras on the remaining T1 subway fleet.
+As of 2019, the TTC is in the process of installing CCTV cameras on the remaining T-1 subway fleet.

-The TTC also considered upgrading the fleet to run on an automatic train control (ATC) system, which it is in the process of installing to replace the current wayside signaling system on Lines 1 and 4 and is expected to install on Line 2 by 2020 in conjunction with the opening of the Scarborough subway extension.
-However, due to prohibitively expensive costs of such a retrofit, it is unlikely that this will happen in the near future, and the TTC plans to replace all T1 trains with new ATC-compatible equipment instead.
+The TTC also considered upgrading the fleet to run on an automatic train control (ATC) system, which it is in the process of installing to replace the current wayside signaling system on Lines 1 and 4 and is expected to install on Line 2 by 2030 in conjunction with the opening of the Scarborough subway extension.
+However, due to prohibitively expensive costs of such a retrofit, it is unlikely that this will happen in the near future, and the TTC plans to replace all T-1 trains with new ATC-compatible equipment instead.

+In October 2022, the TTC had issued a request for proposals for new Line 2 trains similar to the Toronto Rockets, which would have replaced the T-1s.
+Later in June 2023, due to a lack of funding, the order was cancelled.

+In November 2023, the province promised to contribute $758 million for the purchase of 55 new subway trains to replace Line 2's T-1 fleet, provided that the federal government and the city each made a matching contribution.
+In November 2024, the federal government announced it would also contribute $758 million.

+In total, the new fleet of 55 trains would cost $2.3 billion.
+In late 2024, the TTC expected delivery of the new trains to start in 2030.
+The TTC budgeted $163 million to keep the old T-1 fleet operational until it is fully replaced.
+On August 15, 2025, it was announced that the new trains will be built at the Alstom Thunder Bay plant in a single-sourced contract to keep most of the work in Canada.
+The order will be for 70 trains: 55 to replace the T-1 fleet plus 15 to support the Scarborough extension on Line 2 and the Yonge North extension on Line 1.